csanz/node-expressjs-example/Readme.md

 - Install node, npm, mongodb

-- Run `npm bundle .` in the project directory
+- Run `npm bundle` in the project directory

-- Run `sudo node index.js` and point your browser to http://localhost:4000
+- Run `sudo node .` and point your browser to http://localhost:4000

 ## License